kabisa/theguild.nl/drafts/deploy-spring-boot-app-in-15-minutes/deploy-spring-boot-app-in-15-minutes.md

 ## 3. Prepare your app for deployment on Dokku

 We're about ready to deploy our first app.
-In general if you want to deploy an app to Dokku you don't need to make a lot of modifications to your app.
-Especially if your app adheres to the [12 Factor](http://12factor.net/) guidelines you should be fine.
+In general if you want to deploy an app on Dokku you don't need to make a lot of modifications to your app.
+Especially if your app adheres to the [Twelve Factor](http://12factor.net/) guidelines you should be fine.
 Most importantly your app should allow configuration via environment variables or command line parameters.

-Fortunately Spring Boot embraces the 12 Factor guidelines.
+Fortunately Spring Boot embraces the Twelve Factor guidelines.
 Spring Boot supports configuration via environment variables out of the box and it's trivial to implement your own.

 Looking at the [example app](https://github.com/kabisa/dokku-boot-demo) I prepared there are two important things to notice: